DSPN/azure-resource-manager-dse/multiDataCenter/simpleAlternateSubnet/README.md

+This template is identical to simple except it deploys to the subnet 10.1.0.0.

 This template deploys a DataStax Enterprise (DSE) cluster to Azure running on Ubuntu virtual machines.
 The template also provisions a storage account, virtual network and public IP address required by the installation.
 The template will deploy to the region that the resourceGroup it is part of is located in.

 The button below will deploy this template to Azure.
 The template will be dynamically linked directly from this github repository.